 Even though Dan Flavin’s fluorescent tubes create an otherwordly, ethereal environment, the artist claimed they have no symbolic or transcendent meaning.
 I leave the interpretation to you – and if you’re in Milan you can also visit another place connected to Dan Flavin, the Santa Maria Annunciata in Chiesa Rossa church with a site-specific illumination created by the artist in 1996.

 Carlos Morales at Fondazione Pini

-The second exhibition’s venue is Fondazione Pini, founded by scientist and art enthusiast Adolfo Pini inside the late 19th century building in Corso Garibaldi 2.
+The second contemporary art exhibition in Milan is set at Fondazione Pini, founded by scientist and art enthusiast Adolfo Pini inside the late 19th century building in Corso Garibaldi 2.
 The Foundation is committed to supporting emerging talents and has already hosted site-specific installations by contemporary artists.

 The latest exhibition, ‘The Accursed Hour’ or ‘L’Ora Dannata’ in Italian, presents works by Carlos Amorales (born in 1970), who lives and works in Mexico City and in 2017 represented Mexico at the 57th Venice Biennale with the installation ‘Life in the folds’.
 Various elements of that project are present in ‘The Accursed Hour’, yet the strong visual impact is generated mainly by the ‘Black Cloud’ made of 15,000 paper butterflies that ‘invaded’ the exhibition space.

 Back in April, the exhibition attracted crowds of visitors queuing up at the entrance, some of them lured by a possibility of taking photos surrounded by butterflies.
 But beyond the superficial level, the exhibition touches upon several important themes: language and representation of reality, fear, our perceptions, boundaries, human violence and tensions in Mexico and throughout the world.